kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/shape-block-2.md

 Here's how designs are made using this method:
 * You define a shape.
 * You define a block.
-  * The block calls the shape, then rotates the turtle without changing its position, making it ready to make the next shape.
+  * The block calls the shape, picks the pen up, moves the turtle along a circle, and then puts the pen down, to be ready to make the next shape.
 * You repeat the block the desired number of times to make the pattern.

 ### Exercise